Composably secure data processing for Gaussian-modulated continuous variable quantum key distribution: Coherent-state protocol and security analysis

 Let us compute the LDPC rate $R_{\text{code}}$ to be used.
 First notice how Alice and Bob's mutual information decreases as a consequence of the classical data processing inequality~\cite{CoverThomas} applied to the procedure.
 We have

-where $\text{leak}_\text{EC} \ge H(K|X)$ comes from the Wolf-Slepian limit~\cite{slepian,Wyner} and $H(K)$ is the Shannon entropy of $K$, which can be computed over the entire record of $n n_{\mathrm{bks}}$ key generation points (under stability conditions).
-In particular, we may write the approximation~\cite[Ch.~8]{CoverThomas}
+where $\text{leak}_\text{EC} \ge H(K|X)$ comes from the Wolf-Slepian limit~\cite{slepian,Wyner} and $H(K)$ is the Shannon entropy of $K$, which can be computed over the entire record of $n_\text{ent}=n n_{\mathrm{bks}}$ key generation points (under stability conditions).
+The parties empirically estimate the entropy $H(K)$.
+To do so, they build the MLE